< Terug naar resultaten

 • 5

-Sunrise visit to Taj Mahal and later visit the Red Fort; overnight train to Varanasi.
+Sunrise at Taj Mahal; visit the Red Fort; overnight train to Varanasi

 • 6

-Arrive Varanasi; afternoon visit to Sarnath site of Buddha's first sermon
+Arrive Varanasi; afternoon visit to Sarnath, the site of Buddha's first sermon

-On arrival in Varanasi we transfer to our hotel.
-Please note rooms may not be available until noon but efforts are made to make it earlier if possible.
-In the afternoon we vist the nearby Sarnath Temple.
-Sarnath is as sacred to Buddhists as Varanasi is to Hindus.
-The main monument at Saranath is the Dhamekh Stupa which is the very spot where Buddha is believed to have given his first sermon.
-Evening free.
-Comfortable Hotel
+On arrival in Varanasi by 6am, we transfer to our hotel.
+Rooms may not be available until midday but efforts are made to make it earlier if possible.
+In the afternoon, we visit the nearby Sarnath Temple.
+The main monument here is the Dhamekh Stupa, the spot where Buddha is believed to have given his first sermon.
+The evening is free to relax.
+Accommodation: Hotel Surya (or similar)

 • 7

-Dawn boat ride on Ganges visiting bathing ghats; free afternoon; evening witness the Ganga Aarti ceremony.
+Dawn boat ride on Ganges visiting bathing ghats; free afternoon; witness an evening aarti ceremony

-Varanasi, situated on the River Ganges, is one of the most holy cities in India and stands at the centre of the Hindu universe.
-As such, the city lives and breathes Hinduism: there are thousands of pilgrims, wandering holy men (Sadhus), religious leaders and casual visitors.
-Immerse yourself by exploring its maze of narrow lanes, many temples and watch the Hindu ceremonies that take place around the clock.
-Just before dawn, we take a boat out on the Ganges to witness the extraordinary spectacles on the ghats; the steps leading down to the river.
-Every day thousands of Hindu pilgrims come to these three miles of riverbank to submerge themselves in the waters of the holy Ganges.
-In the evening you can witness the aarti ceremony from the banks of the river.Comfortable Hotel
+Varanasi, on the Ganges, is one of the holiest cities in India and a key destination in Hinduism: there are thousands of pilgrims, wandering holy men (Sadhus), religious leaders and casual visitors.
+Explore the narrow lanes and many temples or watch the Hindu ceremonies that take place around the clock.
+We rise early this morning, just before dawn, and take a boat onto the Ganges.
+On this trip, we see the city wake up and the extraordinary ghats (the steps leading down to the river), where thousands of Hindu pilgrims come every morning to submerge themselves in the river's holy waters.
+In the evening, witness an aarti ceremony from the banks, in which priests wave lamps, chant and ring bells and devotees join the rituals.
+Accommodation: Hotel Surya (or similar)

 • 8

-Cross border to Nepal; to World Heritage Site of Lumbini.
+Cross border to Nepal; head to the World Heritage site of Lumbini

-We board our private bus and make an early departure for Nepal.
-We drive across the northern plains, passing through a few towns and lots of Indian villages.
-At the Indian border we leave our bus and walk across through customs and immigration to Nepal (approx. 500 metres).
-Once in Nepal, we enter the Terai, the narrow plain running along the southern breadth of the country.
-We have a short drive (approx. 1 hour) to Lumbini, the birthplace of the Buddha, where we spend the night.
-Total driving time approx. 12 hrs.Standard Hotel
+We leave the hotel at 6am and board a private bus for our long drive to Nepal.
+We drive across the northern plains, passing through a few towns and lots of villages.
+Leave our bus at the Saunali border and walk (approximately 1,640ft/500m) through customs and immigration to Nepal.
+In Nepal, we enter the terai, the narrow plain running along the southern breadth of the country.
+We drive (approximately one hour) to Lumbini, birthplace of the Buddha, where we spend the night.
+The total driving time today is approximately 12 hours.
+Accommodation: Buddha Maya hotel (or similar)

 • 9

-Early this morning there is a short, optional rickshaw ride around the Lumbini gardens.
-Buddha was born here and the area is being developed into a place of pilgrimage for Buddhists from all over the world.
-Travelling east and parallel to the mountains, we reach Chitwan (approx. 4 hour drive), where we spend two nights.
-The park, with its jungle and thick forest, was the former royal hunting ground and was made a conservation area in 1973.
-During your stay you can enjoy an optional ox cart ride in Tharu village or an evening dance performance; both providing a glimpse into the fascinating lives of the local tribe.
-Standard hotel
+Early this morning there is a short (optional) rickshaw ride around Lumbini gardens.
+The Buddha was born here, and the area is being developed into a place of pilgrimage for Buddhists from all over the world.
+Travelling east and parallel to the mountains, we reach Chitwan (approximately a four-hour drive), where we spend two nights.
+The park, with jungle and thick forest, was once a royal hunting ground but was made a conservation area in 1973.
+During your stay, you can enjoy an optional ox-cart ride in Tharu village or an evening dance performance, both providing a glimpse into the fascinating lives of the local people.
+Accommodation: Green Mansions Jungle Resort (or similar)

 • 10

-Chitwan National park; included jeep safari and dug out canoe excursion.
+Chitwan National Park; jeep safari and dug-out canoe excursion

 • 11

-Today, our journey to Pokhara is only 140km but will take 4-5 hours.
-We follow the gorge of the Narayani River and soon we are in the foothills of the Himalaya.
-The scenery changes dramatically from the forests and farmlands of the terai to steep terraced hills, and as we get closer to Pokhara we begin to see the formidable Annapurna Range.
-Set at only 1,000m amongst semi-tropical plants and with a delightfully warm climate, it is actually much closer to the main Himalayan peaks than Kathmandu.
-Machhapuchhare, the 'Fishtail Peak', dominates the skyline especially on a clear morning.
-We stay in a simple hotel near to Lake Phewa, with a wide choice of restaurants and other facilities close by.Standard Hotel
+Today’s journey to Pokhara is 87mi (140km) and takes four to five hours.
+We follow the gorge of the Narayani River and soon we are in the Himalaya foothills.
+The scenery changes dramatically from the forests and farmlands of the terai to steep, terraced hills.
+As we near Pokhara, we begin to see the magnificent Annapurna mountains, part of the Himalaya range.
+At only 3,280ft (1,000m), among semi-tropical plants and with a delightfully warm climate, it is much closer to the main Himalaya peaks than Kathmandu.
+Machhapuchhare (Fishtail Peak) dominates the skyline, especially on a clear morning.
+We stay in a simple hotel near Phewa Lake, with a wide choice of restaurants and other facilities nearby.
+Accommodation: Dahlia Boutique Hotel (or similar)

 • 12